 Summer Session financial aid is based on your combined enrollments from May, 31 through July, 22 2016.
 Financial Aid awards for the 2016 Summer Session are based on remaining eligibility from the 2015-2016 academic year.

 Financial Aid Application Process

-The majority of students receiving financial aid in the summer must be enrolled in a minimum of 6 credits.
-Some students, but very few, may have grant eligibility for as little as 3 credits.
+In order to receive federal loans in the summer must be enrolled in a minimum of 6 credits.
+Federal and State grants will be awarded if you have annual eligibility remaining.
 All students enrolled in Summer Session courses will be reviewed for grant eligibility before loan and/or work study awards are determined.

 According to Federal Government Regulations, if you fail to attend the courses your financial aid is based on, you may be required to pay back all or part of your award(s).

 You must be fully admitted into a program of study through the Office of Admission and you must be seeking a degree in order to receive funding for summer classes.
 Students who are seeking a degree from any other institution are encouraged to contact the Financial Aid Office at their home school.
 You may be able to receive funding for the courses you are enrolled in at Anoka Technical College.

 Anoka Technical College degree-seeking students taking courses from another institution: